 When do I need to register for the one-credit Supervised Essay on Legal Practice required for my CPT?

-During the Fall semester following the summer employment.
+For the summer, please register during the fall semester following the summer employment.

 When should I submit my F-1 CPT request form to ISSO?